The Champion: A Model for 21st Century Strategic Leadership

 The Genesis and Future Imperative of the Model

-Great leaders feel a drive to satisfy a higher-order need to become more effective leaders.
+Great leaders feel the drive to satisfy a higher-order need to become more effective leaders.
 One way to cement one’s learned leadership blueprint is through the use of a personal leadership model like the Strategic Leader as Champion Model.
-The context and substance of the model relies on two things: one’s previous leadership experiences along with one’s own journey as a developing leader and the future imperatives to allow the model to thrive.
+The context and substance of the model rely on two things:

 So what’s the future imperative for the Strategic Leader as Champion Model?
 In the end, good leadership is learned in the trenches.
 Becoming a great leader is a life-long journey where one slowly and deliberately develops the thinking, skills, and habits of the leader one wants and society needs.